xaratustrah/motorroller/README.md

 # Provide two calibration points
 # For calibration points, within each pair, please use either floats or ints, do not mix.
-# First value is in mm, second the ADC / poti value
+# First value is in mm, second the ADC / potentiometer value
 cal_points = [[49, 1864], [83, 1072]]
 ```